 3. Solid State SSL 2

-It also features high-resolution converters, two mic/line/instrument inputs with +48V phantom power, and Hi-Z support for recording guitars and basses.
+This model features high-resolution converters, two mic/line/instrument inputs with +48V phantom power, and Hi-Z inputs for recording guitars and basses.

-It also has monitoring and headphone outputs, a monitor mix knob, and 4K Legacy mode.
+It also has a pair of balanced outputs, a headphone output, a monitor mix knob for low-latency recording, and 4K Legacy mode.

 Related Post: Solid State Logic SSL 2 Complete Review

 4. Focusrite Clarett+ 2Pre